rkeiii/aws-mfa-v2/README.md

 # Overview
 This package's purpose is life is to make it faster and easier to call [AWS STS](https://docs.aws.amazon.com/STS/latest/APIReference/welcome.html) to obtain temporary AWS credentials and write them out to ~/.aws/credentials (which is typically required when using [MFA](https://aws.amazon.com/iam/features/mfa/)).
+It attempts to follow a
-The 6 digit OATH tokens can either be provided directly via the --token argument or obtained automatically from a YubiKey by specifying the OATH credential in the --yk-oath-credential argument.
-The existing OATH credentials stored on your YubiKey can be found using the `ykman list` command assuming that you have the [YubiKey Manager CLI](https://github.com/Yubico/yubikey-manager) installed.
+[batteries included philosophy](https://www.quora.com/What-does-batteries-included-philosophy-mean).
+The 6 digit OATH tokens required for MFA authentication can either be provided directly via the --token argument or obtained automatically from a YubiKey by specifying the OATH credential in the --yk-oath-credential argument.
+The existing
+ OATHcredentials stored on your YubiKey can be found using the `ykman list` command assuming that you have the [YubiKey Manager CLI](https://github.com/Yubico/ yubikey-manager) installed.

 # Installation
 Requires Python 3.6 or later and requirements from requirements.txt